top of page

 How Often Should Fire Doors Be Inspected?

 Fire doors play a critical role in protecting lives and property by preventing the spread of fire and smoke.
 However, even a certified fire door will fail if it is not regularly inspected and properly maintained.
-A common question we are asked is: how often should fire doors be inspected?
+A common question I am asked is: how often should fire doors be inspected?

 The short answer is: it depends on the building type and usage, but inspections must be carried out regularly and consistently to remain compliant.